 Recycling, what was considered a huge green effort in my youth, has now been revealed to be a little less than ideal.
 Essentially, it does require a lot of energy, sometimes even more than making the product/packaging from scratch.
 So, while it has the potential to reduce our waste, it is not the optimal method of dealing with our trash.
 The order is actually reduce, reuse, then recycle.
 Thus, finding ways to avoid packaging is first priority, as opposed to dealing with it as responsibly as possible once the mess is made.

-For us, this meant things like buying our vegetables without putting them in sacks (or reusing them when it happens), going for jars and bottles over cans (because we could use them again) and always opting to throw whatever we were buying in a handbag or backpack over carrying it in the ubiquitous plastic bag that every convenient store, supermarket or retail outlet provides.
+For us, this meant things like buying our vegetables without putting them in sacks (or reusing them when it happens), going for jars and bottles over cans (because we could use them again), and always opting to throw whatever we were buying in a handbag or backpack over carrying it in the ubiquitous plastic bag that every convenience store, supermarket or retail outlet provides.
 We strove to think of the waste before we had it rather than after.

 5. We must forgive ourselves when it’s necessary.